Fall

 The Best Fall Getaways in New Jersey

-Even though autumn is chilly for swimming in the ocean, Barnegat Light is a popular fall place to visit.
-You can fulfill your daily step count by walking to the top of the Barnegat Lighthouse and enjoy the peaceful views, or you could try fishing at the jetty.
-The town also has an Eco-Trail that offers scenic views of the ocean and the dunes.
-After a busy day, you can take a beach drive and choose among various excellent restaurants.
+Even though autumn is too chilly to swim in the ocean, Barnegat Light is a popular place to visit during the fall.
+You can fulfill your daily step count by walking to the top of the Barnegat Lighthouse and enjoying the peaceful views, or you could try fishing at the jetty.
+The town also has an eco-trail that offers scenic views of the ocean and the dunes.
+After your busy day, you can take a drive along the beach and choose from a variety of excellent restaurants.

 3. Mullica Hill